HackerYou/scratchWorkshop/scratch.md

 The Looks block has instructions for setting the colour, size, and visibility of a sprite.

 ### Sensing
-The sensing blocks get information from the user or some other part of the page.
+The Sensing blocks get information from the user or some other part of the page.

 ### Sounds
 The Sounds block let us use a sound library.
 You can also upload your own sounds to use in your programs.

 ## Building our first Scratch Project: Events
-In programming, an event is a moment where something is going to happen, and what actions you'd like to take place when that event occurs.
+In programming, an event deals with both the moment where something happens and what action you'd like to happen as a result.

 For example: A user clicks a 'Submit Button' (event) which mails out a contact form (action).

 Another example: A user clicks a hamburger menu (event), and the menu slides out (action).

-An event is a *specific moment when something is going to happen* and *what actions should take place when that moment arrives*.
+In computing, event deals with the moment when something happens *and* what action the computer should execute when that moment arrives.

 Let's take a look at how events work in Scratch.

 ### Exercise One: Walk the Walk
 We're going to make our first Scratch application that makes a cat walk across the screen, ten steps at a time.

-The green flag in the top corner of the Stage area - that's our event.
-Whenever we click that event, we'll have an action occur.
-What will that action be?
-The cat will take ten steps!
+The green flag in the top corner of the Stage area - that's the target for our event.
+Whenever we click that target, we'll make something happen!
+What will we make happen?
+We'll have the cat take ten steps!

-Let's plot out how we think this is going to work by writing a little bit of pseudocode.
-You can think of pseudocode as point form instructions that break down the steps your program will take - kind of like instructions for a recipe, or rules to a board game.
+Let's plot out how we think this is going to work by writing a little bit of pseudo code.
+You can think of pseudo code as bullet point instructions that break down the steps your program will take - kind of like instructions for a recipe, or rules to a board game.

 Open up a text editor of your choice - anything will do.

 ```
-PSEUDOCODE:
+PSEUDO CODE:
 1. When the green flag is clicked [Event]
 2. Move the cat 10 steps [Action]
 ```